 This provides myriad benefits, including:

-- They intuitively understand what it is you do and what sells to your target audience
+- They intuitively understand what it is you do and what sells to your target audience or healthcare clients

 - They employ best practices, always keeping HIPAA and FDA laws in mind